apache/usergrid/docs/security-and-auth/using-roles.md

 The following shows how to create a new role and assign permissions to it.

 ### Request syntax
 With cURL requests a role entity is created with a POST request, then permissions must be assigned to it with a separate request.
-For more on assigning permissions with cURL, see Using permissions.
+For more on assigning permissions with cURL, see [Using Permissions](security-and-auth/using-permissions.html).

 The following details how to create a new role entity.